Frequently Asked Questions

 Which of your vessels contain a lining?

 There is a protective coating on the inside of our tumblers and cocktail tins at present.
 This is so you can enjoy a greater array of drinks in them.
-This lining may wear away over time, if after a period of time the taste of these vessels becomes unbearably metallic, or any green substance/liquid appears, please do not drink the contents and tip it out immediately.
+This lining may wear away over time.
+If after a period of time the taste of these vessels becomes unbearably metallic, or any green substance/liquid appears, please do not drink the contents and tip it out immediately.
 Do not continue to put acidic substances inside other than for cleaning purposes only if this happens.
 If your product is within the warranty timeframe, please contact for us a replacement.

 How should water taste from an unlined vessel?

 The water should taste refreshing and smooth.
 It may have a slightly metallic taste in the beginning, but it should not be unbearable.
 If the taste of metal is overpowering, tip out the water and replace it.
 If water continues to taste bad, please clean the inside of your bottle before continuing to drink from it.
 If it continues to taste bad after that, please contact us.

 If the metallic taste is overpowering this could be because: